 FILM SCANNING

-This intermediate/advanced workshop explores the unique qualities and advantages of film in the age of digital photography.
+We explore the unique qualities and advantages of film in the age of digital photography.
 BW and colour negatives and transparencies are scanned and processed for inclusion in digital imaging workflows.
 Traditional photographic values combine with state-of-the-art digital techniques to produce exquisite images of a quality that is almost unimaginable in a digital only workflow.
 Dedicated film scanners and contemporary camera systems are compared and evaluated, along with specialist techniques including oil/vacuum mounting, automated dust removal, batch scanning, and camera scanning solutions.
-Specific topics that have been covered in this workshop include:

 Pre Production Calibration